 Why Choose a .COM Domain Name?

-Many businesses choose .COM domain names as they are internationally known, have a rock solid reputation and their scarcity adds value to a brand.
+Many businesses choose a .COM As they are internationally known, COM domain names have a rock-solid reputation, and their scarcity adds value to a brand.
 If you have a global customer base or want to create a domain name that’s easily remembered, then a .COM domain extension might be the best choice for you.

 Choosing a .COM.AU Domain Name

-The major benefit of .COM.AU domain names is that they instantly tell someone you are an Australian based business and are here to serve Australian customers.
-As the most popular and widely recognised Australian specific domain name, .COM.AU’s also come with an inherent level of trust as there’s a set of criteria that must be met before someone can register a .COM.AU domain name.
-The criteria for registering a .COM.AU domains is that you must be:
+The major benefit of .COM.AU domain names is that they instantly tell someone you are an Australian based business and serve Australian customers.
+As the most popular and widely recognised Australian specific domain name, COM.AU’s come with an inherent level of trust.
+There’s a set of criteria that you must meet before someone can register a .COM.AU domain name.
+The criteria for registering a .COM.AU domain is that you must be:

-an Australian registered company; or
+- an Australian registered company; or

-trading under a registered business name in any Australian State or Territory; or
+- trading under a registered business name in any Australian State or Territory; or

-an Australian partnership or sole trader; or
+- an Australian partnership or sole trader; or

-a foreign company licensed to trade in Australia; or
+- a foreign company licensed to trade in Australia; or

-an owner of an Australian Registered Trade Mark; or
+- an owner of an Australian Registered Trade Mark; or

-an applicant for an Australian Registered Trade Mark; or
+- an applicant for an Australian Registered Trade Mark; or

-an association incorporated in any Australian State or Territory; or
+- an association incorporated in any Australian State or Territory; or

-an Australian commercial statutory body.
+- an Australian commercial statutory body.

-My Personal Recommendation
+Our Personal Recommendation